danbev/learning-crypto/notes/seedwing/refinement-name-issue.md

         })
 }
 ```
-Note that the field_name parser will called, followed by an optional `?`, and
+Note that the `field_name` parser will be called, followed by an optional `?`,
-then a colon.
+and then a colon.

-After that the parser, `ty` that was passed in will be executed by `then(ty)`.
+After that the parser will call `ty` that was passed in will be executed by
+`then(ty)`.
 So at this point the parser has parsed:
 ```
       parsed this so far
       ↓
   name: string,
 ```
-Back in `ty` will go through the same proceess, maybe parse a `!`, and then
+Back in `ty, it`will go through the same proceess, maybe parse a `!`, and then
 maybe parse a `*`, and the proceed to parse `string`.
 This will be a `type_ref`
 in object_type:
 ```rust